Towards an optimal extraction of cosmological parameters from galaxy cluster surveys using convolutional neural networks: Discussion and conclusions

 Even more important, while the tests presented in this paper show that the cosmology of the \texttt{Pinocchio} mocks is recovered self-consistently by the trained CNN, there is no guarantee that its application to real data yields unbiased results.
 In fact, this is what we seem to see when applying the trained CNN to independent high-resolution $N$-body simulations from the \textsc{AbacusSummit} simulation suite \citep{Maksimova_2021}.
 The goal of this ongoing, final part of the project, is to develop a robust multi-fidelity framework that complements the analysis presented in this work by incorporating information from a set of high-fidelity simulations, which more accurately capture the complexity of real data and the physics behind them.
 In this broader picture, the low-fidelity (\texttt{Pinocchio}) simulations are used to identify an efficient compression of the information encoded in the field distribution.
 The high-fidelity simulations, in turn, are then employed to train the extraction of cosmological parameters from this compressed statistic, thus reducing the number of high-fidelity simulations required for a fully reliable cosmological inference (Sáez-Casares et al., in preparation).

 Additionally, for a more realistic application to real data, the \texttt{Pinocchio} training samples will need to include more accurate observational features, as the survey geometry, volume and selection function.
-However, our goal here has been to demonstrate the ability of CNN to extract additional information, compared to the traditional approach, in a sufficiently realistic, yet more easily interpretable, setting.
+We have neglected these effects in order to work in a more controlled environment.
+In this simpler, yet sufficiently realistic, setup, we have demonstrated the ability of CNN to extract additional information, compared to the traditional approach.
 At the time of writing this paper, we are already experimenting the application of the same scheme to the well-known REFLEX survey data \citep{boehringer04, guzzo09}, which in terms of cluster luminosity and redshift range covered is close to the characteristics of the cubic \texttt{Pinocchio} mocks used so far.
 Furthermore, with its limited size and volume, it provides a first, computationally easy benchmark for our inference pipeline, while being a robust reference in terms of classic estimates of cosmological parameters from galaxy clusters \citep{schuecker02, schuecker03a}.
 The following step will be, then, to tailor the algorithm to cluster catalogues from the most up-to-date X-ray survey, i.e., that from the eROSITA satellite \citep{erosita_2024}.